Mr-DevaKumar/Energy-Efficiency-in-Building/README.md

-Title: Energy Efficiency in Smart Buildings: Machine Learning Model to Predict Heating Load
+## Energy Efficiency in Smart Buildings: Machine Learning Model to Predict Heating Load

 Overview: This project leverages machine learning to improve energy efficiency in buildings, with a focus on predicting heating load based on building characteristics.
 Given the high energy consumption of buildings globally (around 40%), optimizing energy use is critical for sustainability.
 Using real-world data on building dimensions, wall types, and glazing areas, the model identifies inefficiencies and offers insights that help buildings move toward net-zero energy goals.

 Project Outline: